nathanhrussell/css-exercises/intermediate-html-css/advanced-grid/02-holy-grail-mockup/README.md

 - The sidebar element has a gap of 50px - DONE
 - The text elements in the sidebar are centered with grid - DONE
 - The article element should set grid columns using `repeat` along with the `auto-fit` and `minmax` properties
-- The article columns should have a minimum value of 250px and a maximum of 1fr unit
+- The article columns should have a minimum value of 250px and a maximum of 1fr unit - DONE
 - The article element has a gap of 15px - DONE
 - The card elements inside the article container have a height of 200px - DONE
 - The header and footer span across both columns - DONE